Telephone Number: (+63) (46) 4144 300 Ext. 380.

 Most AIIAS education degrees take into consideration the requirements forAdventist teacher certification but do not require it as part of the degree.
 Students wishing to complete certification while studying at AIIAS should seek specific guidance from their academic advisor to meet this objective.

-Students completing the MA Education online program with Leadership emphasis may consider the requirements for the Adventist Administrator Certification.
+Students completing the MA Education online program with emphasis in Educational Administration may consider the requirements for the Adventist Administrator Certification.
 Seek the guidance of the academic advisor for this purpose.

 A number of programs in the Education Department require a comprehensive examination.
 For information on comprehensive procedures, see the Comprehensive Examinations section of the general information for the Graduate School, or contact your academic advisor for further information.